warfare-plugins/social-warfare-pro/readme.txt

 * Props to our Warfare Community beta testers- you guys rock!
 * Added support for Gutenberg block Pinterest Image (as of Gutenberg 4.5.1)
 * Added a fallback ghost buttons panel for floating panels to utilize.
+* Added new fields to Social Warfare metabox.
 * Updated the layout for the Social Warfare metabox.
 * Updates to the mechanics behind Pinterest images and [pinterest_image] shortcode.
 * Updated Bitly integration to only create shortlinks for published posts.